yxu1183/Mavers-GUI/Mavers-final/README.md

 ## What I learned
 * Use of object oriented programming to approach a problem.
 * Use of [gtkmm 3](https://developer.gnome.org/gtkmm-tutorial/stable/) to create user interfaces.
-* Combining GUI and non-GUI parts in a program together.
+* Combining GUI and non-GUI parts of a program together.

 ## Compilation Instructions
 The application is built in a Lubuntu virtual machine.